quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 # Andreev Supercurrent

 In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions.
-Directly running Pymablock on a large symbolic Hamiltonian can computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
+Directly running Pymablock on a large symbolic Hamiltonian can be computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
 Both of these steps benefit from physical insight and advanced manipulation of symbolic expressions.

 As an example, we compute supercurrent between two superconductors weakly coupled through a quantum dot.